QEDan/transferLearningStackExchange/notes.md

 This document contains notes and links related to the contest and the various solutions submitted.

 ### Competition Overview
-* Given documents and the corresponding tags from a variety of Stack Exchange topics
+* Given documents (title and content) and the corresponding tags from a variety of Stack Exchange topics
 * Want to build a model using this data to predict tags from other Stack Exchange topics that have no labelled data

 ### Contest Page: